 The town of Bel Air in Harford County, Maryland, is a growing Baltimore suburb.
 As the population has increased, so has the need for more drinking water.

 Hallaton is pleased to be part of the environmentally-sound, long-term solution to increase the potable water capacity for Bel Air residents.
 In order to provide a 100-day supply in case of a drought or emergency, Maryland American Water Company has constructed a new 13-acre, 90-million-gallon capacity water impoundment.
-The impoundment was constructed in 2018 and will go into full service in 2019.
+The impoundment was constructed in 2018 and went into full service in 2019.

 First on the East Coast to Install Bituminous Geomembrane (Coletanche ES4 HFA)